Brushfam/learn-page/docs/OpenBrush/smart-contracts/governance/governor.md

     ...
 }
 ```
-You can check [that section](../overview.md/#reuse-implementation-of-traits-from-openbrush) to understand how it works.
+You can check [this section](../overview.md/#reuse-implementation-of-traits-from-openbrush) to understand how it works.

 ## Step 2: Define constructor